gmcn42/mt32-pi-control/README.md

 ```
 USAGE: MT32-PI.EXE [OPTIONS]
 OPTIONS:
 -h/--help: Print this info.
 -v/--verbose: Be verbose about what is going on.
 -r/--reboot: Reboot the Pi.
 Will block for a few secs to give it time.
-  -p/--port [ADDR]: Set the port address of the MPU401 interface.
+-p [ADDR]: Set the port address of the MPU401 interface.
 Default: 330.
 -m/--mt32: Switch mt32-pi to MT-32 mode.
 -g/--fluidsynth: Switch mt32-pi to FluidSynth mode.
 -b/--romset [old, new, cm32l]: Switch MT-32 romset.
 -s/--soundfont [NUMBER]: Set FluidSynth SoundFont.
 --mt32-reset: Send an MT-32 reset SysEx message.
 --gm-reset: Send a GM reset SysEx message.
 --gs-reset: Send a GS reset SysEx message.
 -t/--mt32-txt "Some text": Send an MT-32 text display SysEx.
 -T/--sc55-txt "Some text": Send an SC-55 text display SysEx.
 -P/--sc55-bmp FILE.BMP: Display a 16x16 1bpp BMP on the screen.
 (SC-55 SysEx)
 -N/--negative: Reverse image color.
 Use with '-P/--sc55-bmp'.
 -M/--midi "C0 01 C0 DE": Send a list of custom MIDI bytes.
 ```

 You may specify multiple options, i.e. `MT32-PI.EXE -m -t "Hello, World!"` will first send the MT-32 mode command and then the screen text.